ForeverScape/ForeverScapeCore/readme.md

-This is the ForeverScape TileEngineModule for Angular
+This is the ForeverScape TileEngineModule as an Angular Component

 One day this might become a Polymer WebWidget